Empowering Malawi's Young Women

 Building life skills and self-respect through mentorship and character development.

 Working as a team, young women are taught planning, managing and practicing a trade, such as making crafts, beaded necklaces and bracelets that can be sold or traded.
-The girls are decide what to do with the proceeds.
-Most recently they purchased personal items and two bicycles for their fellow students at the center.
+The girls decide what to do with the proceeds.
+For their fellow students at the center, the group has purchased personal items, bicycles and paid tuition fees.

 The Young Women's Initiative seeks to create an open, safe environment in which girls can learn trust, self-respect and purpose.
-Our counselors work with each girl on physical, mental and emotional development.
+Our counselors work with each girl on physical, emotional and spiritual development.
 Our group and individual sessions are built on principles that help young women in seeing that they are valued and that they have a future.